 Pro tip: If you’re using a hearty green like kale or cabbage, massage the leaves with a pinch of salt and a drizzle of lemon juice or vinegar ahead of serving time.
 This will soften greens and make them easier to chew.

-Portion Fix: A serving of greens is one green container.
+Ultimate Portion Fix: A serving of greens is one Green Container.

 Step 2: Fill Up With More Vegetables — and Fruit

 Try asparagus, radishes, sprouts, jicama, broccoli, bell peppers, or onions.
 Loading up on non-starchy vegetables can help you feel more satisfied while eating fewer calories.